 - Chicago Tribune’s Harsh Treatment series

-- Medill Watchdog/Chicago Tribune joint story on the national perspective
+- Medill Watchdog/Chicago Tribune joint story

 In March 2015, Medill Watchdog’s work won for Online In-Depth Reporting in the Society of Professional Journalists’ Region 5 Mark of Excellence Awards.
 The Tribune’s stories resulted in the closing of a troubled residential center in Rockford where many young girls participated in a prostitution ring, the resignation of the director of the Department of Children and Family Services in Illinois, and possible Justice Department intervention into the state’s violent youth centers.
 The Tribune series was also named a Pulitzer Prize finalist for investigative reporting and was nominated for the Richard H. Driehaus Foundation Awards for Investigative Reporting.